tellyarz-zz/employee-manager/README.md

 # employee-manager
-a brief RESTApi example with nodejs + express + monogdb
+a brief RESTApi example with nodejs + express + mongodb

 ## what you need
 * install express